 The film oscillates between two timelines.
 The characters are put into situations that are dark and grim, which challenges their morality and social behavior.
 The screenplay breathes of magical references, that adds an extra dimension to a simple looking story.
 Srikanto is shown to belong to Nischindipur — the iconic village of Bibhutibhushan Bandyopadhyay’s (and of course, Satyajit Ray’s) Apu.
 In one particular scene, where Srikanto is seen walking through a jungle beside a graveyard, the sound of falling trees makes him go on an exploration.
 He is shown following a ghostly figure, which reminds him of a similar incident in his earlier days when he used to help Indranath steal bones from a graveyard.
 And soon, he finds himself standing on the edge of a cliff, his sleepwalk breaking just in time.

 Much of the film seems to be shot outdoor.
 The film begins with a long aerial shot of a young Srikanto guided by Indranath, arriving on an island on a boat and trying to steal fish, already netted by someone else.
-With stunning aerial shots, cinematographer Shubhadip Dey captures the vast landscape of jungles, hillocks and river that seem to be symbolic of how our insignificant and temporary souls are a part of the uncertain and scary circumstances.
-With only a few hand held shots in scenes which are heavy on conversations, drone and gimbal shots make up for most of the shooting process.
-This is a significant departure from Bhattacharjee’s previous directorial ventures.
+With stunning aerial shots, cinematographer Shubhadip Dey captures the vast landscape of jungles, hillocks, and rivers that seem to be symbolic of how our insignificant and temporary souls are a part of the uncertain and scary circumstances.
+Many handheld shots and a montage of track, drone, and static shots make up most of the shooting process.
 The film remains rooted in culture by employing melodious folk songs from Bengal that easily blend into the narrative and serve to send out hidden messages.
-The background score designed by Satyaki Banerjee is a appreciable too.
+The background score designed by Satyaki Banerjee is appreciable.

 Bhattacharyya’s films are so free from genre or design that it’s difficult to put them under a label — although he has a name for it: Aschorjo Bastob (Wonder Real).